mctechnology17/vimtools/README.md

 `vimtools` some features:
 - `VimToolsMaxWindows` the current window to have a more extended view of the information
-- `VimToolsSpellMorse` the best Spell administrator for VIM, using a dictionary in Vim was never so easy
+- `VimToolsSpellMorseIdioms` the best Spell administrator for VIM, using a dictionary in Vim was never so easy
 - `VimToolsAssistant` the best Asistant for the documentation for Vimscript
 - Rapid access to your VIMRC or to your init.vim
 - `VimToolsState` a preview to the information of your script